hturnbull93/portfolio/README.md

 The snapshot test now fails, as useStaticQuery needs to be stubbed, updated the test.

+In `src/pages/projects.spec.js`, wrote a test that Projects renders an SEO component.
+Red.

+In `src/pages/projects.jsx`:

+- Imported and rendered an SEO component.

+Green.

 ### To Do

 - Add SEO component to pages.